Will Power: Champ Car

-In late 2005, Power joined Champ Car Team Australia at the Lexmark Indy 300 event at Surfers Paradise in Australia, which also resulted in his departure from the World Series by Renault championship even though that season was still in progress and Power ultimately ended seventh in the championship.
+In late 2005, Power joined Champ Car's Team Australia at the Lexmark Indy 300 event at Surfers Paradise in Australia, which also resulted in his departure from the World Series by Renault championship; that season was still in progress and Power ultimately ended seventh in the championship despite his departure.
 In the Indy 300 Power ran strongly until being knocked off the track by teammate Alex Tagliani.
 After the Surfers Paradise event, he signed a multi-year contract to race for the team, which began immediately at the next Champ Car round in Mexico City after Tagliani's teammate Marcus Marshall was released for what was described as a "serious breach of contract".

 Power drove full-time for Team Australia in 2006.
 He performed well throughout the season with nine top-ten finishes and strong qualifying results.
 In Mexico at the final round of the season, Power took his first podium finish in Champ Car.
 He won the "rookie of the year" award and finished in sixth place in the championship standings.

 In his home race in 2006, at Surfers Paradise in Australia, he scored the first pole position of his career in Champ Cars, in front of his home crowd.
 However, contact from Paul Tracy in the pit lane and then an ambitious overtaking move by Sébastien Bourdais resulted in a bent left steering arm, and he fell to the back, one lap down by the time the car was repaired, eventually finishing twelfth.

 Power testing for what would be the final season of Champ Car in 2007.